CostaBru/BBSort/README.md

 In honor of Aleksey Navalny's ``Blue Boxers`` Case.

-Python3 implementation of stable hybrid of non comparsion counting and bucket sorting algorithm that works using ``O(N)`` time even for non uniformly distributed numbers.
+Python3 implementation of stable hybrid of non comparison counting and bucket sorting algorithm that works using ``O(N)`` time even for non uniformly distributed numbers.

-Was developed on the same day when the magnificant Aleksey Navalny's Blue Boxers investigation was published.
+Was developed on the same day when the magnificent Aleksey Navalny's Blue Boxers investigation was published.

 The ``BB sort`` is very simple and uses ``4N`` in average.